GalleryPlanner: Complete User Guide

 - Choose frame color (black, white, natural wood, gold, or custom color)

-- Decide if the frame has matting
+- Decide if the frame has matting, then click "+ Add to Library"

 Frame Customization Options